jpellman/wiki.libjpel.so/Home.rst

 The libjpel.so Wiki
 ===================

 This is the personal Wiki of John Pellman.
 He is mostly using this as a CMS/revision control system for snippets of information he gleans and various notes for certifications / real-world situations.
+And maybe he'll have some time for a little science as well.

 Interesting starting points: